gaoyang-zhang/AdvHash/README.md

-Please refer [DeepHash-PyTorch](https://github.com/swuxyj/DeepHash-pytorch) for more training details such as datasets downloads.
+Thanks for the great implementation [DeepHash-PyTorch](https://github.com/swuxyj/DeepHash-pytorch), visit it more training details.

 ## Calculate the anchor codes